nanomq/nanomq/README.md

 [![The best IoT MQTT open source team looks forward to your joining](https://www.emqx.io/static/img/github_readme_en_bg.png)](https://www.emqx.io/careers)NanoMQ MQTT Broker (NanoMQ) is a lightweight and blazing-fast MQTT Broker for the IoT Edge platform.

-NanoMQ bases on NNG's asynchronous I/O threading model, with an extension of MQTT support in the protocol layer and reworked transport layer.
-Plus, an enhanced asynchronous IO mechanism to maximize the overall capacity.
+NanoMQ bases on NNG's asynchronous I/O threading model, with an extension of MQTT support in the protocol layer and reworked transport layer, plus an enhanced asynchronous IO mechanism maximizing the overall capacity.

 NanoMQ currently supports MQTT V3.1.1 and partially supports MQTT V5.0.